 The Förster Villa in Löbau (pictured above) is a large imposing house built alongside the factory.
 For many years, up until recently, the building was the home of an arts association that hosted intimate concerts and art exhibitions in the fine recital room.
 Sylvia, previously working at Peregrine's Pianos, performed several times there!

 The grand pianos are available in four sizes: 170cm (studio grand piano), 190cm (master class grand piano), 215cm (concert grand piano - pictured) and 275cm (“Super Mondial” concert grand piano).
 We have the Concert Piano Modell 215 as the Studio piano in our Room 3.
 Available wood finishes for the 170cm and 190cm are mahogany polish, black polish and pyramid-mahogany polish.
 The 215cm and 275cm grand piano receive a black polish finish.
-Grand piano prices start at £36,290 and go up to £96,390.
+Grand piano prices start at about £46,500 and go up to about £114,000.

 We are currently offering in our showroom a range of the upright pianos and some of the smaller grand pianos.
 All instruments have a Renner action, three pedals and a matching stool.
 We can of course supply any instruments from the company and are pleased to discuss any bespoke requirements.
-The first video below is an introduction to August Förster pianos.
-The second is a live performance recorded by us on a model 215 grand at the Cosel Palais in Dresden.
+The video below is an introduction to August Förster pianos from Sylvia, who worked here at Peregrine's Pianos.